 Go to the entry and planning section of this course site to work out what type of international student you might be and what this means for requirements and fees

-For international students applications for 2017 and all supporting documents should be received by Massey University no later than 1 November 2016.
+For international student applications for 2018 and all supporting documents should be received by Massey University no later than 1 November 2017.

 Page authorised by Director, Student Administration